What is a domain name?

 Domains that Stands Out

-You can see that there are a lot of different types of the domains from which you can choose.
+You can see that there are a lot of different types of domains, which you can choose from.
 All this information may get a little overwhelming to digest at once so we have narrowed it down to three domain extensions that stand out.